Buying a grave

 - there is no will

-- the will is not valid and the estate is of sufficient value as to require a Grant of Letters of Administration
+- the will is not valid and the value of the estate requires a Grant of Letters of Administration

-The person applying must produce a sealed copy of the Grant of Letters of Administration form.
+The person applying must provide a sealed copy of the Grant of Letters of Administration form.

-Transfer where there are no Executors or Letters of Administration
+There are no executors or Letters of Administration

-The person applying for transfer of ownership should complete a Statutory Declaration.
-Statutory Declarations are legal documents and must be signed in the presence of a Magistrate or Commissioner for Oaths.
+The person applying for the transfer of ownership should complete a Statutory Declaration.

-The Statutory Declaration should clearly set out the facts about:
+The Statutory Declaration must clearly set out the facts about:

 - the original purchase of the Exclusive Rights of Burial